제네시스는 전방 감지 카메라와 전방 레이더 신호를 모두 활용하는 자동 긴급 제동 시스템을*

 • It will not detect any objects other than cars, including but not limited to walls, trees, bridges, guard rails, road signs, bicycles, motorcycles, boxes, animals, pedestrians or unusually shaped vehicles.

-• Autonomous Emergency Braking will experience limited visibility and may not work on winding roads or hilly roads, and during weather conditions such as rain, snow, and fog.
+• Automatic Emergency Braking will experience limited visibility and may not work on winding roads or hilly roads, and during weather conditions such as rain, snow, and fog.

-Autonomous Emergency Braking is automatically disabled below 5mph.
-From 5-50mph, if a slowed or stopped vehicle in front of it is detected, it will apply full braking and may stop the vehicle if enough distance is available.
+Automatic Emergency Braking is automatically disabled below 5 mph.
+From 5-50 mph, if a slowed or stopped vehicle in front of it is detected, it will apply full braking and may stop the vehicle if enough distance is available.
 From 50-112 mph, if a slowed or stopped vehicle in front of it is detected, it will apply partial braking to help avoid or reduce the severity of accidents.
 It is up to the driver to always carefully manage speed and direction of travel to suit present conditions.
-You should never rely on the Autonomous Emergency Braking enhancement to drive or stop the vehicle for you.
+You should never rely on the Automatic Emergency Braking enhancement to drive or stop the vehicle for you.